Information Technology Manager

 Progression and specialisations

-IT managers may progress into the role of chief information officer (CIO).
+Information technology managers may progress into the role of chief information officer (CIO) or chief technology officer (CTO).